 Which scan to and fro throughout the whole earth."
 (Zechariah 4:6-10).

-It is obvious to all that this phase of the work of God appears smaller than it was before.
-We are aware that we do not have the personal and financial support of many who once said they would always support the work of God.
-But are we aware of the massive work we are actually a part of?
+We in the Continuing Church of God are aware that we do not have the personal and financial support of many who once said they would always support the work of God.
+But are we aware of the massive work, this end time 'Zerubabbel work,' we are actually a part of?

 Being an active member of the Church of God means that we need to participate, similarly to the Israelites that answered the call to build the second temple.
-In some respects (especially on a per member and per dollar basis), the Continuing Church of God has exceeded the accomplishments of the former WCG--this is truly beginning to fulfill Zechariah 4:6.
+In several respects (especially on a per member and per dollar basis), the Continuing Church of God has exceeded the accomplishments of the former WCG--this is truly beginning to fulfill Zechariah 4:6.
 Despite its small size (cf. Zechariah 4:10), the Continuing Church of God. is leading what I have long referred to as the final phase of the work.

-5 "Look among the nations and watch —
+5 "Look among the nations and watch --

 Be utterly astounded!